 The bride’s hair and makeup is also retouched or redone altogether and we like to get some good shots of the new look up close.
 The groom typically changes into a dapper suit or an outfit that goes well with the look of the bride.
 We love capturing the little details on the groom’s end as well, like the boutonnières, cufflinks, shoes, and other striking colors.

 The reception venue is just as grandly decorated as the wedding venue, and it calls for detailed attention as well.
 Indian wedding photography teams like ours love to capture many wonderful details, like the décor, the aesthetics, the furniture, the dinner cutlery, the flowers, and of course the reception guests when they arrive.
+There may also be other important and endearing venue details such as framed pictures of the couple, perhaps some entry decor, party favors arranged on the sidebar, the dessert table spread including the wedding cake, the decor elements on the backdrop, the lighting, and many more.
+All of these little details allow the couple and their families to recall how grand and fun their Reception was.

 As the newlyweds make their way into the reception venue, the crowd bursts into cheers and congratulatory wishes.
 Family members greet them with bouquets and sweets as well.
 It is indeed a sight to behold and the energy in the room must be captured by all means.